 Putting the spotlight on brands and products

-According to Rosvall, the main reason for organising shopping centre events is to strengthen the brand.
+The main reason for organising shopping centre events is to help the shops thrive and strengthen the brand.
 A carefully planned event that appeals to a certain target group can significantly boost a shopping centre’s sales.

 “A carefully planned event can significantly boost a shopping centre’s sales.”